cardano-foundation/CIPs/CPS-0010/README.md

 Implementing the API support should be fully at the discretion of the wallet providers.
 Although at connection time dApps should be free to request as many APIs as they wish, they should not rely on the implementation of optional APIs beyond APIs implemented in [No-data Wallets](#no-data-wallets).

+- minimal connection is who am i, what do i support

 ### 3. Support Versioning
 Versioning standards should be utilized by connection standard and API authors.